In the News

 Lilly Endowment Grant

-Horizon House positioned for long term stability thanks to a historic human services grant from the Lilly Endowment
+Horizon House is positioned for long term stability thanks to a historic human services grant from the Lilly Endowment.

-Horizon House has received a grant of $5 million as part of Lilly Endowment Inc.’s commitment to helping human service organizations that strive to improve the lives of low-income individuals and families and strengthen their communities in Indianapolis and throughout the state.
+Horizon House has received a grant of $5 million as a part of Lilly Endowment Inc.’s commitment to helping human service organizations that strive to improve the lives of low-income individuals and families, along with strengthening the communities in Indianapolis and throughout the state.

 Horizon House will use the funds to sustain and bolster its comprehensive approach to service delivery by meeting the basic needs of individuals experiencing homelessness and providing them access to services that foster self-sufficiency.
 In addition, the largest portion of the grant will provide for the establishment of an endowment in order to sustain Horizon House’s long term financial future.

 “We are both honored and humbled by this remarkable and game-changing gift from the Lilly Endowment,” said Teresa Wessel, executive director of Horizon House.
 “Each year, thousands of central Indiana individuals and families experience the challenges of homelessness, such as the lack of shelter, unemployment/underemployment, no transportation, limited resources or family support, and chronic medial and mental health conditions.
 There is no question that homelessness takes a heavy toll.
 For 28 years, our valued staff and beloved volunteers have provided a safe place for integrated, comprehensive services for our community’s homeless.
 Stability is clearly our focus for our neighbors, and thanks to the Lilly Endowment, the long term stability for our organization has also been ensured.
 On behalf of our board, staff and volunteers, we are eternally grateful.”